Key Takeaway

 Direct Benefits

-- Household income: Supports millions of families
+- Household income: Supports millions of families.

-- Education: Finances school fees
+- Education: Pays school fees.

-- Healthcare: Pays for medical expenses
+- Healthcare: Covers medical costs.

-- Housing: Funds construction and rent
+- Housing: Funds construction and rent.

-- Banking sector: Increases deposits
+- Banking sector: Increases deposits.

-- Consumer spending: Drives retail economy
+- Consumer spending: Contributes to the retail economy.

-- Investment: Funds small businesses, property
+- Investment: Funds small businesses and property.

 Poverty Reduction

-- Reduced poverty rates in recipient households
+- Lower poverty rates in households that receive them.

-- Improved educational outcomes for children
+- Improved education outcomes for children.

 Transfer Costs

-Average Cost to Send $200 to Kenya
+Average Cost of Sending $200 to Kenya

-| Year | Average Cost | % of Transfer |
+| Year | Average Cost | Percentage of Transfer |

 | 2015 | $18.60 | 9.3% |